google/grr-doc/docs/maintaining-and-tuning/user-management/limiting-access-with-routers.md

   - "john"
 ```

-> NOTE: for example, you can set up user 'john' as a robot user, so that his credentials are used by scripts talking to GRR API.
+**NOTE**: for example, you can set up user 'john' as a robot user, so that his credentials are used by scripts talking to the GRR API.